Stefku/intellij-reference-diagram/README.md

-# Java Reference Diagram Plugin
+# Java Reference Diagram Plugin 1.4.0

 This plugin for IntelliJ IDEA provides a diagram showing a reference graph for methods and fields in java classes.

 This plugin is available in IntelliJ Plugin Registry: [https://plugins.jetbrains.com/plugin/7996](https://plugins.jetbrains.com/plugin/7996)

 ## Use Cases
-1. Reference Graph for elements in class
+1. Reference graph for elements in classes
 2. Analyzing structure of classes with respect to cohesion

 ## Features